• Skip to primary navigation

 You can lose focus when you are susceptible to being distracted by your environment and therefore have a short attention span.

-We also see losing focus when you cannot finish your given homework, sleep a lot during the class, or prefer other irrelevant stuff to study.
+We also see losing focus when you cannot finish your given homework, sleep a lot during class, or prefer other irrelevant stuff to study.

 Impatience: